OpenFn/docs/adaptors/msgraph.md

 ### Overview

-MS Graph is a REST API that allows you to access data and insights from data stored within an Organization’s Microsoft 365 instance with access across domains such as Microsoft core services, enterprise mobility + security services, windows services, and Dynamics 365 Business Central services.
+MS Graph is a REST API that allows you to access data and insights from data stored within an Organization’s Microsoft 365 instance with access across domains such as Microsoft Core Services, Enterprise Mobility + Security Services, Windows Services, and Dynamics 365 Business Central services.
 The MS Graph Rest API also allows authorized users to build new applications that deliver value to users within and outside the organization.